 If yes, then there’s a high chance you’ve stumbled upon a well-designed online store.
 Needless to say that today’s fast-changing market and digitalization are rapidly changing and driving customer expectations.

-As a result of this digital transformation, companies are being forced to change their business models and adapt to the new market reality.
+As a result of this digital transformation, companies are forced to change their business models and adapt to the new market reality.
 Today’s customers expect relevant content in the format and on the device of their choice.
-What this means is that your strategy is determined by their journey.
+What this means is that your journey determines your strategy.

 For this reason, creating a strong online store with a fresh perspective is crucial.

-In today’s article, we’ll walk you through some best-case practices when it comes to creating your online store, tips, and tricks, and what kind of strategies work best, and which are the ones you should avoid using.
+In today’s article, we’ll walk you through some best-case practices when it comes to creating your online store, tips and tricks, what kind of strategies work best, and which are the ones you should avoid using.